Shynka/micropython-12864/README.md

-# MicroPython Display Driver with Software SPI
+# MicroPython LCD12864 Display Driver

 This script initializes and controls a monochrome display using software SPI on a MicroPython-compatible board.